startverywell/change-timezone/README.md

 ## Description

-A Chrome extension that converts a date time to a new time zone of the user's choice..
+A Chrome extension that converts a date time to a new time zone of the user's choice.

-- It automatically converts any times of: YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation] format to the user's chosen default.
+- It automatically converts any times of: `YYYY-MM-DD HH:MM:SS` format to the user's chosen default.
 It also has a manual converter if the page hasn't automatically converted (can also convert Unix time).

-- The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages.
-See [Extending](https://github.com/richardaspinall/chrome-timezone-converter#extending) for more information

-## Goals

-## Requirements

-- Node 14.16.1
-- NPM 7.13.0
-- Webpack 5.30.0
+**Assumptions**

+1. There is one default timezone that the times on a page are generated in (defaults to "America/Los_Angeles"
+2. They are all contained in the same HTML entity (such as `td`)

+- See [Extending](https://github.com/richardaspinall/chrome-timezone-converter#extending) for details on how to modify defaults and extend to support other formats

 ## Install

-1. Clone repo
-2. Run `npm run install`
+Run `npm install`

 ## Development

-1. Run `npm run dev -s` (silent mode)
+1. Run `npm run dev`
 2. Open `mock_site/index-dev.html`

 ## Production

 1. Run `npm run build`

 2. Production usage is through a Chrome extension.
 It will run / show on any page that you have configured against `matches` under `content_scripts`in the `dist/manifest.json` file.
-The current `manifest` defaults to all `https://` websites (but won't convert anything unless there are <td> table cells with a `YYYY-MM-DD HH:MM:SS` format.
-See here for matching: https://developer.chrome.com/docs/extensions/mv2/match_patterns/
+The current `manifest` defaults to all `https://` websites.

 3. For local testing, the `dist` folder can be added into your extensions in Chrome [chrome://extensions/](chrome://extensions/).
 You will need to turn on `developer mode` before you can add an extension this way, see [Developer Mode](https://developer.chrome.com/docs/extensions/mv3/faq/#:~:text=You%20can%20start%20by%20turning,right%2Dhand%20corner%20is%20checked)